telekosmos/n8n-poc/README.md

 # forward ports to be able to access redis from this world (here we use port 16379 to avoid confusions)
 $ kubectl port-forward --namespace default svc/n8nredis-master 16379:6379 &

+# deploy n8n instance to kubernetes
+helm install n8n-poc oci://8gears.container-registry.com/library/n8n --version 0.20.1 -f <custom-values.yaml>

+# forward n8n port to be able to access from terminal (in the case of minikube at least)
+kubectl port-forward --namespace default svc/n8n-poc 8888:80 &

+# then, form a browser, http://localhost:8888/ will bring n8n

 ```

+> **Note** To create a **n8n credential** in the deployed n8n to access to n8n API from the workflows, the address of the _Base URL_ has to be **the IP of the main service in the cluster** and not the address n8n is accessed from the outside.
+In the case of our tests with _minikube_ we access to n8n from the browser through `http://localhost:8888` (arbitrary post), but to set the credential the _Base URL_ is `http://10.109.132.115:80/api/v1`, being the IP the service address.

 #### Main instance autoscaling
 After deploying redis in the cluster, just update the `values.yaml` file to allow n8n work in [queue mode](https://docs.n8n.io/hosting/scaling/queue-mode/):